Trade Mark Registration: Answers to the Top 21 Frequently Asked Questions

 In addition, through our partner firm, Brand Protect we can carry out further searches in territories in other parts of the world.

 Once enrolled on its system, the Amazon Brand Registry offers a number of benefits for Amazon sellers.
 It grants the seller greater influence and control over their brand’s product listings on Amazon, allows the seller to find and report brand violations, and share information with Amazon to help it be proactive in preventing future violations.
 To enrol, the brand must be a registered trade mark.
 This can be a word mark, or an image based mark featuring the brand name.
 At Trade Mark Associates, we have assisted a number of Amazon sellers obtain trade mark registrations, so that they can enjoy the benefits of the Amazon Brand Registry.

 Unfortunately the uncertainty which continues to surround Brexit, extends to trade marks.
 Until a deal is agreed between the UK and the EU, we cannot, with certainty, confirm what the impact of Brexit will be on trade mark rights.

 Following the Brexit referendum, we have seen a growing trend in which brand owners apply for both UK and EU trade marks simultaneously.
 Prior to that referendum, filings for both jurisdictions were less commonplace.

 In November 2018, the UK government advised that in the case of a “no deal” Brexit, it would mirror EU registrations into UK trade marks.
-Therefore, if you currently own no UK trade marks and five EU trade marks, on Friday 29 March 2019 you will have five of each.
-However, we still don’t know whether or not the UK will have a “no deal” Brexit.
+Therefore, if you currently own no UK trade marks and five EU trade marks, on the leave date you will have five of each.
+However, we still don’t know whether or not the UK will leave with a “no deal” Brexit.

-Given the continued uncertainty surrounding Brexit, for those who trade in the UK and EU, applying for both EU and UK applications is considered to be a sensible approach.
+Given the continued uncertainty surrounding Brexit, applying for both EU and UK applications is considered to be a sensible approach for those who trade in the UK and EU.

 How long does a trade mark registration last?